-Investors looking for the best technology stocks should consult the TSX Venture 50 list.
+Investors looking for the best technology stocks should consult the TSX Venture 50.
 Here’s an overview of the latest list.

 To showcase its best-performing stocks, the TSX Venture Exchange (TSXV) issues a yearly list, dubbed the TSX Venture 50.

-Companies that meet those criteria are then ranked using an equally weighted formula that takes into account share price change, trading volume and market cap.
+Companies meeting those criteria were then ranked using an equally weighted formula that takes into account share price change, trading volume and market cap.

-“Today we are very proud to recognize the remarkable success of our 2021 Venture 50 winners, and to honour the exemplary efforts of our early-stage growth companies to advance on their business initiatives and make a positive impact on the communities in which they operate, despite the challenging conditions of the past year,” said Loui Anastasopoulos, President, Capital Formation and Enterprise Marketing Officer, TMX Group upon the release of the most recent list.
+“Today we are very proud to recognize the remarkable success of our 2021 Venture 50 winners, and to honour the exemplary efforts of our early-stage growth companies to advance on their business initiatives and make a positive impact on the communities in which they operate, despite the challenging conditions of the past year,” said Loui Anastasopoulos, TMX Group’s capital formation president and enterprise marketing officer, upon the release of the most recent list.

-Here’s a look at the top five best technology stocks on the TSX Venture 50.
+Here’s a look at the five best technology stocks on the TSX Venture 50.

-Loop Insights is an internet of things (IoT) technology company with a proprietary artificial intelligence (AI) powered platform.
-The tech company provides AI automated marketing, contact tracing and contactless solutions to a wide variety of industries including telecom, casino gaming, sports and entertainment, hospitality, and retail industries.
+Loop Insights is an internet of things technology company with a proprietary platform powered by artificial intelligence (AI).
+The tech company provides AI automated marketing, contact tracing and contactless solutions to a wide variety of industries, including the telecom, casino gaming, sports and entertainment, hospitality and retail industries.
 Loop Insights is also diversified geographically with operations in Canada, the US, the UK, Latin America, Australia, Japan and Indonesia.

-In the COVID-19 era, Loop Insights has become a leader in automatic contact tracing, especially in professional sports, entertainment, collegiate and other venues and facilities.
+In the COVID-19 era, Loop Insights has become a leader in automatic contact tracing, especially in the professional sports, entertainment and collegiate arenas, along with other venues and facilities.
 The company has developed a contactless check-in platform that allows for the secure transfer of contact information and real-time notifications.

-Bragg Gaming Group is a B2B online gaming solution provider that offers a turnkey solution for retail, online and mobile iGaming platform, as well as advanced casino content aggregator, sportsbook, lottery, marketing and operational services.
+Bragg Gaming Group is a business-to-business (B2B) online gaming solution provider that offers a turnkey solution for retail, online and mobile iGaming platforms, as well as advanced casino content aggregator, sportsbook, lottery, marketing and operational services.

-Bragg Gaming is led by a team of gaming industry experts and its growth strategy includes acquisitions of leading brands.
-Bragg’s keystone portfolio asset is ORYX Gaming, a B2B iGaming platform, product aggregator, casino content, managed sportsbook and managed services provider.
-The technology sector company is applying for further B2B supplier licenses in the US as part of its expansion efforts and also has its sights set on Canada.
+Bragg Gaming is led by a team of gaming industry experts, and its growth strategy includes acquisitions of leading brands.
+Bragg Gaming’s keystone portfolio asset is ORYX Gaming, a B2B iGaming platform, product aggregator, casino content, managed sportsbook and managed services provider.
+The technology sector company is applying for further B2B supplier licenses in the US as part of its expansion efforts, and also has its sights set on Canada.